The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 -

-Step 2, travel from Paris to Zurich by TGV-Lyria, leaving Paris Gare de Lyon at 12:22 arriving Zurich HB at 16:26.
+Step 2, travel from Paris to Zurich by TGV-Lyria, leaving Paris Gare de Lyon at 12:22 Mondays-Fridays arriving Zurich HB 16:26.

 The 320 km/h double-deck TGV-Lyria has a cafe-bar, power sockets at all seats & free WiFi.
 More about TGV-Lyria.

-In Zurich, there's time for dinner while waiting for the sleeper, I recommend steak-frites and a beer at the Brasserie Federal inside Zurich HB, see other restaurant suggestions.
+In Zurich, I recommend steak-frites & a beer at the Brasserie Federal inside Zurich HB, see other restaurant suggestions.

 -

-This train has an excellent modern air-conditioned Croatian sleeping-car with 1, 2 & 3 bed compartments with washbasin, see the Croatian sleeper video here, and an air-conditioned Croatian couchette car with 4 & 6 berth compartments.
+This train has a comfortable air-conditioned Croatian sleeping-car with 1, 2 & 3 bed compartments with washbasin, see the Croatian sleeper video here, and an air-conditioned Croatian couchette car with 4 & 6 berth compartments.
 There's no catering car, so take a picnic and a bottle of wine with you!

 Ljubljana & Lake Bled ► London